nedimperva/advanced-metal-calculator/README.md

 ## 📝 TODO List

-- [ ] Add export/import functionality for projects and calculations
 - [ ] Implement user accounts and cloud synchronization
 - [ ] Add more material types and properties
 - [ ] Create a PDF report generator for projects